Hurricanes vs. Panthers: Odds, total, moneyline - Stanley Cup Semifinals Game 2

 Hurricanes vs. Panthers Betting Trends

-- Florida's games this season have had more than 5.5 goals 69 of 95 times.
+- Florida has played 69 games this season that ended with more than 5.5 goals.

-- The Hurricanes are 15-10 this season when listed as a moneyline favorite.
+- The Hurricanes have gone 15-10 this season when listed as a moneyline favorite.

-- This season the Panthers have 10 wins in the 14 games in which they've been an underdog.
+- The Panthers have claimed an upset victory in 10, or 71.4%, of the 14 games they have played while the underdog this season.

 - Florida has 10 games this season playing as the underdog by +130 or longer, and is 8-2 in those contests.